 So we replaced the big vanity with an airier pedestal sink, which instantly made the whole space feel lighter and more open.
 Switching out the sconces and bringing in an inexpensive mirror to replace the old medicine cabinet finished the makeover- and a cheap teardrop chandelier added a bit of glitz:

 Here’s a before shot of the sunroom right after we moved in.
 The thin matted carpet was hiding a great concrete floor, and the room could definitely use a little softness:

 We hung some breezy white curtains in each corner and ripped up that old rug to reveal the concrete flooring underneath- which we painted a rich chocolate color to work with the mocha flooring throughout the rest of the house.
 Then for fun we added a playful stencil and painted the ceiling blue like the sky.

-Here’s a before shot of the jagged and loose slate patio that we inherited (which was a tripping hazard to say the least).
+Here’s a before shot of the jagged and loose slate patio that we inherited.

 We replaced it with a curvy cobblestone patio that’s a lot easier on the eyes (and the feet).
 Adding some soft landscaping around the edge, bringing in some outdoor furnishings, and making a fire pit completed the overhaul.

 The separate entry basement used to serve merely as a damp bug graveyard before we whipped it into shape.

 We thought it was a shame to lose all that valuable storage space, so we sealed the cinder block walls, painted the floor, and brought in some affordable furnishings.
 The entire makeover came in at just $930 (including sealants, paint, two armoires, a desk, a bookcase, and a slew of accessories).